 - To support your children with having a sense of routine while at home it might be nice to continue with some of their favourite familiar times from Nursery.

 - Consider doing a daily ‘snack time’ where your children can sit down with you and help prepare simple snacks for the family to share.
 This is a perfect opportunity for counting together - How many plates do we need?
-How many pieces of apple will we have if we cut this piece in half?
+I wonder how many pieces of apple will we have if we cut this piece in half?

 - ‘Story groups’ is another one of our favourite times of day and could easily be replicated at home by you reading a story with your child at a set time and singing some songs together.
 This story could be used to think of ideas for the days activities together - for example if you read a story about a rabbit then can you find out information together about rabbits?
 Can your child draw a rabbit, or a family of rabbits, or something very unusual like a dinosaur rabbit?
 Can you move like a rabbit?
 Or make a rabbit hutch out of a box or building blocks?